SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Planner

 \subsection{Heuristics}

 {\bf H-1.
-Filter push down.} Filter pushdown is a widely used optimization technique in conventional databases, where it involves moving the selection operation to the earliest stage in the data processing pipeline, such as directly to the base relation.
-This reduces the amount of data that needs to be loaded, transferred, and processed, by following operators especially complex joins.
-However, in SCA designs, data obliviousness typically necessitates padding selection sizes to the worst-case scenario, rendering filter pushdown ineffective~\cite{liagouris2023secrecy,eskandarian2017oblidb, zheng2017opaque, poddar2021senate}.
-With \pop selections, the selection outputs can be significantly compacted, making filter pushdown effective again.
-Therefore, we include filter push down as one of the optimization heuristic for \planner.
+Filter push down.} is a common query planning optimization, moves selection operations to the earliest possible stage to reduce data processed by subsequent operations.
+In conventional SCAs, data obliviousness often requires padding selection sizes, making filter pushdown ineffective~\cite{liagouris2023secrecy,eskandarian2017oblidb, zheng2017opaque, poddar2021senate}.
+However, \sys's innovative selection methods enable compacting selections to approximate true cardinalities without compromising privacy, restoring the effectiveness of filter pushdown.
+Hence, we include filter push down as one of the optimization heuristic for \planner.

 {\bf H-2.
-Predicates fusion.} Let $R$ to be any relation, $A_1, A_2, ..., A_k \subseteq attr(D)$, and $\mathbf{v} = \{v_1, v_2,...,v_k\}$.
+Predicates fusion.} Let $R$ to be any relation, $A_1, A_2, ..., A_k \subseteq attr(R)$, and $\mathbf{v} = \{v_1, v_2,...,v_k\}$.
 We say that for multiple selection over $R$ such that $\sigma_{A_1 \in v_1} (...\sigma_{A_k\in v_k}(R))$, one can always fuse them into one selection $\sigma_{\mathbf{A}\subset \mathbf{v}}(R)$.
 This can reduce the number of secure computation invocations from $k$ rounds to just one.
 Additionally, the selection size can be estimated as $\min_{A_i}\left(\ce(\sigma_{A_i\in v_i}(R))\right)$.

 {\bf H-3.
 Join statistics propagation.} A key property of \sys join, \code{(MX)JOIN}, is that the output is already indexed and bucketized by the join key.
 Therefore, for any output $R$ of \code{(MX)JOIN} computing $R_0 \Join_{A_{\mathsf{j}}} R_1$, a new index $\pidx(A_{\mathsf{j}}, R)$ across $R$ can be easily derived.
 Moreover, as per~\cite{hertzschuch2021simplicity}, one can also update the MF for $R$ by computing $\widehat{\mathtt{mf}}(A_{\mathsf{j}}, R) = \widehat{\mathtt{mf}}(A_{\mathsf{j}}, R_0) \times \widehat{\mathtt{mf}}(A_{\mathsf{j}}, R_1)$.
 As a result, we say that the output of \code{(MX)JOIN} as \emph{MF-and-index-ready}, enabling direct application of another \code{(MX)JOIN} on the same join attribute.